All Guides About Start Here

 Of founders who say their goal is eventually to sell

-The most common acquirer of micro SaaS under $200K ARR is an individual operator — someone leaving a 9-to-5 who wants to buy rather than build.
-They value documentation, simplicity, and proven distribution over growth potential.
-Optimise your listing for this buyer.
+The most common buyer of small subscription software businesses under $200K a year is one person — someone leaving a 9-to-5 who wants to buy a business rather than build one.
+They care about clear instructions, simple operations, and proven ways of getting customers — not future potential.
+Write your listing for this buyer.

 Negotiation and Closing